ajitgoel/VideoAudioTranscription3/README.md

     - [x] ~~should have footer~~
 2. Register screen
     - [x] ~~after registering, user has to confirm his email using confirmation code~~
-    - [ ] privacy policy will need to be checked
+    - [ ] privacy policy needs to be proof read.
-    - [ ] terms and conditions will need to be checked
+    - [ ] terms and conditions needs to be proof read.
-    - [x] Open privacy policy, terms and conditions in a new modal.
     - [x] ~~Clicking on privacy policy, terms and conditions should open those pages in a new tab.~~
 3. Login screen
 	- [ ] Add users to register using Twitter, Github.
     - [ ] Add users to register using Facebook, Google.